OpenFn/docs/docs/tutorials/kobo-to-dhis2.md

 #### Testing:

-Select the first step `Get Kobo Form Submission` and `Create New Work Order` with an empty input.
-Both steps should be executed successfully and you should see in the final state `opvDosesGivenCount: 3` added
+Select the first step `Get Kobo Form Submission` and `Create New Work Order` with an empty input ([see Workflow docs](../build/workflows.md) if you need help with running and testing steps).
+Both steps should be executed successfully and you should see in the final state `opvDosesGivenCount: 3` added.

 ### Step 3: Map and Load to DHIS2

-Create a down stream step after `Count OPV Dose Given` and give it a name of `Map and Load to DHIS2`.
-In this step we will create DHIS2 data values to DHIS2.
+Create a third Step after `Count OPV Dose Given` as follows:

+- Name: `Map and Load to DHIS2`
+- Adaptor: `dhis2`
+- Version: `v4.0.3`
-We will be using the following credential configuration
+- Credential: new `dhis2` credential with the following credential configuration

 ```json
 {